 This building is named after the Irish city in which the first Christian Brothers school opened in 1860, just a decade prior to the first passage of Christian Brothers from Ireland to Australia.

-The building houses art and music rooms as well as the campuses commercial grade teaching kitchen.
+The building houses art and music rooms as well as the campus commercial grade teaching kitchen.

 The Callan Building, named after the Irish town where Edmund Rice spent his childhood, houses two state of the art science laboratories as well as technology rooms for wood, metal and plastic work.